-ERS-2 was launched in April 1995 with its primary instruments being an active microwave instrument (AMI), a radar altimeter, an along-track scanning radiometer, an ozone monitoring sensor and microwave sounder.
-The AMI comprised two seperate radars - a Synthetic Aperture Radar (SAR) and Wind Scatterometer.
-These enable three modes of operation - Image Mode, Wave Mode (both performed by the SAR) and Wind Mode (performed by the Wind Scatterometer).
+ERS-2 was launched in April 1995 with its primary instruments being an Active Microwave Instrument (AMI), a Radar Altimeter (RA), an Along-Track Scanning Radiometer and a Microwave Sounder (ATSR-2), and a Global Ozone Monitoring Experiment (GOME) sensor .
+The AMI instrument was comprised of two separate radars - a Synthetic Aperture Radar (SAR) and a Wind Scatterometer.
+These systems enabled three modes of operation - Image Mode, Wave Mode (both performed by the SAR) and Wind Mode (performed by the Wind Scatterometer).

-The high level operational plan describes in more detail the various operational phases of ERS-2.
-The ERS-2 SAR acquisitions information is stored in the EOLI catalogue (the Client for browsing the catalogue can be downloaded here).
+The high-level operational plan describes in more detail the various operational phases of ERS-2.
+The ERS-2 SAR Image Mode acquisitions can be downloaded from the ESA Online Dissemination service here).